TolikPylypchuk/SharpHook/README.md

   </tr>
 </table>

-With libuiohook in place you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
+With libuiohook in place, you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
 You need .NET 9 to build SharpHook.

 ## Icon